Liongate's Livestock Guardian Dogs

 (warning some of these pictures are graphic)

-Here at Liongate we have a predator problem.
+Here at Liongate Farm llc. we have a predator problem.
 The cougar population in Southern Oregon has outgrown its space.
 We have the largest concentration of big cats on the west coast.
 As territory becomes an issue these beautiful cats become lazy and eat livestock.
 We use Livestock Guardians to keep our Bluefaced leicester sheep safe.
-We also have an issue with bears, loose neighbor dogs, coyotes, foxes, skunks, opossums and a local eagle that likes to hang out during lambing time.
+Since we have moved our predator load has changed.
+We are still learning what could eat sheep in this new location.
+Coyotes seem to be the predator of choice and I understand that the occasional wolf has been seen wandering about here.
+We are now in a far more agricultural district where predators are understood and dealt with to protect the livestock. (there are lots of lgds in the neighborhood)

-We LOVE Tibetan Mastiff's they are the perfect answer to this overpopulation problem.
+We no longer breed Tibetan Mastiff's even though they are the perfect answer to this overpopulation problem.
 They are the right mix of intelligence and independence to keep our flock safe.
-We also have a Maremma in training...a white LGD.
-We run two or three per zone (usually 3 if we have one training) and we have a pasture that we affectionately (sarcasm there) call the kill zone.
-It is the main area where we have lost sheep and we run 2 dogs out there with no sheep most of the time to keep the cats warded off.
+We have moved to using Maremma's on our farm...a white LGD.
+We like to run at least two per zone (usually 3 if we have one training)

 If you have sheep or goats it is an investment worth its weight in gold...dollars did you know it costs $1368.00 to replace a sheep that was killed by a cougar and raise it to breeding age?
 When a sheep is killed you lose its fleeces, its meat and its unborn offspring.
 It has a long lasting affect on genetics.
 Not to mention that my sheep are my children.
 They all have names, individual personalities and each one holds a special place in my heart .

-We have 7 working dogs.
-6 Adults and one in training.
-Two of our guardians are 13 and we know that we will soon need to replace them.
+We have 4 working dogs.
+3 Adults and one in training.
+One of our guardians is 13 and we know that we will soon need to replace her.
 Hence one in training so far.

 We can help you choose the breed